urfave/cli/docs/v2/manual.md

 Side note: quotes may be necessary around the date depending on your layout (if you have spaces for instance)

-### Converting from v1 to v2
+### Migration Guide: v1 to v2

-v2 has a number of breaking changes but converting is straightforward: make the changes documented below then resolve any compiler errors.
+v2 has a number of breaking changes but converting is relatively
-Typically this is sufficient.
+straightforward: make the changes documented below then resolve any compiler errors.
+We hope this will be sufficient for most typical users.

-If you find any issues not covered by this document, please post a comment on [Issue 921](https://github.com/urfave/cli/issues/921) or consider sending a PR.
+If you find any issues not covered by this document, please post a comment on [Issue 921](https://github.com/urfave/cli/issues/921) or consider sending a PR to help improve this guide.

 #### Flags before args